-The first step in their vision for the future, however, requires residents to gain a new appreciation for the source of that protein – insects.
+The first step in their vision for the future, however, requires residents to gain an appreciation for the source of that protein: insects.

-As the firm explains, “BuzzBuilding consists of a building that integrates the whole insect production flow, from the egg to the ready-to-eat insect.
-Additionally, BuzzBuilding is a safe haven for endangered wild bees, which, apart from ensuring endangered species of bees’ continued existence, also turns Stockholm into a blooming and fertile city.”
+“BuzzBuilding consists of a building that integrates the whole insect production flow, from the egg to the ready-to-eat insect,” the firm explains.
+“Additionally, BuzzBuilding is a safe haven for endangered wild bees, which, apart from ensuring endangered species of bees’ continued existence, also turns Stockholm into a blooming and fertile city.”

 “The main structure is a steel exoskeleton, an outer skeleton, inspired by the structure of insects.
 On the ground floor there is a restaurant where insects are prepared and sold.
-The goal is to make the production public; in contrast to the hidden meat production it invites the public to observe and participate, and offers accessible knowledge about where our food comes from.”
+The goal is to make the production public; in contrast to hidden meat production, it invites the public to observe and participate, and offers accessible knowledge about where our food comes from.”